 In these circumstances, it will usually be necessary for the police or other prosecuting authority to interview the secret camera operator and members of the programme team about the methods they used.
 In addition to the diary he/she is required to keep, the secret camera operator should be made aware that their notes and other records may be considered relevant and that they will be a pivotal witness in any subsequent prosecution.

-In the event of legal proceedings or regulatory issues arising after transmission all rushes and other material will be central to our defence and so may be disclosed to the Claimant, in the case of legal proceedings, or to the complainant in the case of a regulatory issue, and to Ofcom, the regulator, itself.
+In the event of legal proceedings or regulatory issues arising after transmission all rushes and other material will be central to our defence and so may be disclosed to the claimant, in the case of legal proceedings, or to Ofcom and possibly the complainant in the case of a regulatory issue.

 Secret filming can be unpredictable with situations arising that need urgent attention.
 It is essential you maintain regular contact with your Commissioning Editor and feel free to call however trivial the question may seem at the time.
-If you are in any doubt about anything in this document or require advice please contact your Commissioning Editor or Channel 4 lawyer, as appropriate.
+If you are in any doubt about anything in this document or require advice please contact your Commissioning Editor and/or programme lawyer, as appropriate.

 Filming with Drones

-Aerial filming and photography, using remote-controlled multi-rotor UAVs (“Drones”) has become increasingly popular.
+Aerial filming and photography and using remote-controlled multi-rotor UAVs (“Drones”) has become increasingly popular.

 - the misuse of private information;